-All students' state and federal financial aid funds and scholarships are disbursed to them by the College through Blackboard-Pay Money Network®.
+All students' state and federal financial aid funds and scholarships are disbursed to them by the College through BlackboardPay Money Network® which was recently purchased by BankMobile.
 Students have the option to have their disbursement "refund" deposited directly into their existing bank account through direct deposit (preferred method for all students with bank accounts) or onto the SMCCCD Disbursement Prepaid Card that can be used much in the same way as a debit card or credit card.
 We encourage all students to avoid paper checks which can be lost or stolen and are generally the least secure method of delivering money to students.
-Complete information can be found on the My Funds Disbursement Options page of our Financial Aid website at www.canadacollege.edu/myfunds.
+Complete information can be found on the My Funds Disbursement Options page of our Financial Aid website at canadacollege.edu/myfunds.